-- Proof of Financial Support - you will need to show you have the financial resources, aide or a third party assisting you to cover your tuition and living expenses while in Canada.
+- Proof of Financial Support - you must show you have the financial resources, aide, or a third party assisting you to cover your tuition and living expenses while in Canada.

 - A letter explaining or motivating why you want to study in Canada (letter of explanation.

 - A certificat d'acceptation du Québec (CAQ) for those who want to study in Quebec.

 - A custodian declaration for minors.

 - A medical exam.

 - Your language testing results.
 Learn more about the International English Language Testing System (IELTS) test here.

 - And other relevant documents may be subject to the country or region.

 According to the official Canadian government, a study permit fee is $150.
 After that, submit your application.